Skip to content

 The Historical Evolution of Texture in Modern Art

 Texture in modern art has changed a lot over time.
-Early artists used smooth surfaces.
-But modern artists started to play with texture.
-They wanted to make their art more interesting to touch and see.
+Early modern artists began to play with texture.
+They moved away from smooth, flat surfaces.
+Instead, they explored rough, touchable elements in their work.

-In the late 1800s, Impressionists used thick paint.
-This made their paintings look more real.
-Later, Abstract Expressionists went even further.
-They used new materials to create texture.
-Some even put sand in their paint!
+Impressionists like Van Gogh used thick paint to create texture.
+This made their art more lively.
+Later, Abstract Expressionists took it further.
+They used new materials to add depth to their paintings.

 Defining Minimalism: Aesthetics and Intentions

-• Doesn't try to tell stories or show real things
+• Not trying to tell stories or show real things

-Minimalist artists wanted people to see their art for what it was.
+These artists wanted people to see their art for what it was.
 They didn't want to hide anything.
 The goal was to make art that spoke for itself.
+They wanted viewers to have a direct experience with the work.

 How Texture Enhances Minimalist Art